CircuitVerse/Interactive-Book/docs/MSI/msi.md

 {:toc}

 ## Introduction
-__MSI__ or __Medium Scale Integrated__ circuits are a set of basic, elementary logic circuits.
+__MSI__ or __Medium scale integrated__ circuits are a set of basic, elementary logic circuits.
 They are available as ICs (integrated chips) and implement specific,commonly used digital functions such as:
 1. Multiplexing and Demultiplexing
 2. Encoding and Decoding